arnavkapoor/LogicMatter/documents/tofix.md

-1. Use case diagram in srs
+1. Use case diagram in srs and in the ppt
 2. TestPlan (Update for R2)
 3. deseign doc should be in odt (live document needs to be updated)
-4. Dates in Project Plan (Done )
-5. Update source in presentation
+6. Timeline for R2